julsfreedman/Project-2-crud-mern-app/README.md

 # Project #2: The Full Stack MERN App

-A working full-stack application using the MERN stack: Node.js, MongoDB/Mongoose, Express and React with full CRUD functionalities.
+A working full-stack application using the MERN stack: Node.js, MongoDB/Mongoose, Express and React with full CRUD functionality.

 # Technologies Used: </br>